kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Requires**

 * Buffer
 * Purified protease
+* MCA substrate
+* Black 96 well plate

 **Procedure**

 #.
-Purified protease is usually stored in -80 C. Thaw it before use.
+Purified protease is stored in -80 C. Thaw it before use.
 #.
-Prepare
+Prepare different concentrations of protease.
+#.
+Add constant amount of substrate into protease.
+#.
+Incubate for 30 mins at 37 C.
+#.
+Read plate at 350 nm emission and 440 nm excitation.